CGuard: Efficient Spatial Safety for C: Design

-\subsection{Size-invariant}
+\subsection{Size-Invariant}

 \toolname enforces the size-invariant to eliminate checks when only the first element of an array or pointer to a structure element is accessed.
 This invariant requires all static-bases to point to a memory area that is large enough to store at least one element of the corresponding array.
 For example, if {\tt char *a} is a static base, then {\tt a} must point to a memory area that is at least one byte long; if the type of {\tt a} is {\tt unsigned long long *}, it must point to a memory area that is at least eight bytes long.
-If a pointer escapes the static scope, we invalidate the pointer if the size-invariant doesn't hold.
-The corresponding logic is shown in the {\tt update\_tag} routine (Figure~\ref{fig:update_metadata}).
+If a pointer escapes the static scope, we invalidate the pointer if the size-invariant does not hold. \ignore{The corresponding logic is depicted in (Figure~\ref{fig:update_metadata}).
 Here, {\tt access\_size} is the size of the array element type.
-If {\tt ptr.address} and {\tt ptr.address + access\_size - 1} are not within the object-bounds, the invalid bit in the tag is set.
-This allows \toolname to remove bounds-check when only the first element of the array is accessed, since \toolname doesn't reset the invalid bit for these accesses.
+If {\tt ptr.address} and {\tt ptr.address + access\_size - 1} are not within the object-bounds, the invalid bit in the tag is set.} This allows \toolname to remove bounds-check when only the first element of the array is accessed, since \toolname does not reset the invalid bit for these accesses.
+Accessing a pointer that does not satisfy the size-invariant property result into access violation.

 In our experiments, we found that the size-invariant holds for the majority of the benchmarks (Section~\ref{sec:usability}).
-For the benchmarks that violate the invariant, the problem can be addressed either by using a smaller type for the static-base and external typecasts whenever needed or by using extra allocation.
-Consider the following example:
+For the benchmarks that violate the invariant, the problem can be addressed either by using a smaller type for the static-base and external typecasts whenever needed or by extra allocation.
+Consider the following code snippet:

-In this example, the size-invariant requires {\tt bar} to pass an object of at least {\tt sizeof(struct info)} to {\tt foo}.
-Because the size-invariant doesn't hold, \toolname invalidates the parameter passed to {\tt foo}.
+In this snippet, the size-invariant requires {\tt bar} to pass an object of size at least {\tt sizeof(struct info)} to {\tt foo}.
+Because the size-invariant does not hold, \toolname invalidates the parameter passed to {\tt foo}.
 The hardware generates an access violation when {\tt foo} tries to dereference the invalid pointer.
-In this case, the bounds check will be performed in the signal handler as discussed in the next section.
+In this case, the bounds check is performed in the signal handler as discussed in Section~\ref{subsec:recovery}.
 However, signal handling is expensive.
 These cases can be efficiently handled using code refactoring.
+A way to fix this problem is to allocate at least {\tt sizeof(struct info)} memory for the variable {\tt arr} in the {\tt bar} routine.
+This approach incurs memory overhead.
+An alternative is to rewrite the {\tt foo} and {\tt bar} routines as follows: